php-dev-br/laravel-doc-pt-br/testing.md

 When running tests, Laravel will automatically set the configuration environment to `testing`.
 Laravel automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.

 You are free to create other testing environment configurations as necessary.
-The `testing` environment variables may be configured in the `phpunit.xml` file, but make sure to clear your configuration cache using the `config:clear` Artisan command before running your tests!
+The `testing` environment variables may be configured in the `phpunit.xml` file.

 ### Defining & Running Tests